Tenants will continue to migrate to high-quality workplaces in vibrant urban communities.

 Adaptability becomes a key design feature for both conversions and new construction.

 Office developers are converting class B and C buildings to new uses, which is driving a trend of built-in adaptability for new buildings.
 Recognizing that an office building may one day need to serve a different function, the choice of building systems becomes more important.
-Design elements such as floor-to-floor window systems vs. a curtain wall, for example, are desirable for current office tenants and are well-suited to other potential future uses.
+Design elements such as floor-to-floor window systems vs. a curtain wall, for example, are desirable for current office tenants and are well-suited to other potential uses.